syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Getting-Started.md

 ---
 # Getting Started

-SfRichTextBoxAdv is a control that allows you to view and edit rich text contents including table, text, images and hyperlinks.
 This section describes how to get started with SfRichTextBoxAdv control.
 ## Assembly Reference

 You can find SfRichTextBoxAdv control from the following assembly under the namespace Syncfusion.Windows.Controls.RichTextBoxAdv